I call them the Gym Vultures. Myself and other gym members their reluctant prey.

 Smoothly I work out on machines one and two, alternating with stepping, before moving on to the next machine.
 But I warily watch the birds of prey in the mirror as my thirty seconds on the stepper comes to a close, knowing these gym vultures have their timing down to a tee.
 Before my thirty seconds of stepping is completed, I spot her in the mirror, slithering away from the other vultures and laying claim to the number three piece of apparatus, the next machine I need to use on my circuit.
 And she darn well knows it’s the next in line machine I need.
 I am the only person doing the circuit training and she and the other gym vultures have been observing me for the past few minutes while they discuss their strategy.

 She grins evilly as she begins her reps on the piece of equipment that is rightfully mine.
 But I disappoint her and avoid the confrontation that will satisfy her masochistic needs.
-I skip that machine and move on to the next one.
-I can backtrack to the missed machine later.
-I am careful not to become too smug that I have outfoxed her.
-I know she can fly across to the next machine I need while I dutifully take my thirty seconds on the stepper.
+I skip that machine and move on to the next one, deciding to backtrack to the missed machine later.
+It’s important to be careful and not look smug that I have outfoxed her.
+I’m fully aware she can fly across to the next machine I need while I dutifully take my thirty seconds on the stepper.

 I finish my reps on the weight machine and return to the stepping bench.
 Dismayed, I watch in the mirror as two more cronies slink onto the circuit and take over the next two machines.
 Once more I am forced to take the next machine down the line, knowing I’ll add two more on to the ones I have to return to later.